What is "research"?

 Arts and Humanities

-The Faculty of Arts and Humanities brings together six of the most significant areas of study in western society: Art; English and Language Studies; History and American Studies; Media; Music; Theology and Religious Studies.
+The Faculty of Arts and Humanities brings together five of the most significant areas of study in western society: English and Language Studies; History and American Studies; Media, Art and Design; Music and Performing Arts; Theology and Religious Studies.
 Each of these departments is committed to the support and development of research, and each emphasises research's role in leading and informing teaching in all programmes and at all levels.
-Staff in the Faculty, across each department, are involved in a wide range of personal and group research projects, and students throughout the seven disciplines are constantly engaging with the results of research that is critical, principled, scholarly, and public.
+Staff in the Faculty, across each department, are involved in a wide range of personal and group research projects, and students throughout these disciplines are constantly engaging with the results of research that is critical, principled, scholarly, and public.

 What does this commitment mean in practice?
 First, it means that all staff are resourced to maintain and enhance their research, not solely in terms of an expectation that they will maintain their reading in an appropriate discipline, but also that they will produce public work that will extend the boundaries of knowledge and enrich teaching capabilities.
 The Faculty's commitment to resourcing staff is evidenced in the Aims found in its Research Strategy.